Table of Contents

 Choose the RAID drive from which you wish to recover data, and then click "Scan".
 Wait for the scanning process to finish, the deleted files will show up one by one.

 Step 2.
-Find and preview lost RAID drive files.
+Find and preview lost RAID files

-Double-click to check and preview the found files, select these files and click "Recover" to save them.
-Browse to save these files to another secure location, click "OK" to confirm.
+Select the wanted files and click "Recover".
+Browse to save these files to another secure location.

 If you lost RAID 1 data on Mac, what can you do?
 Finding Mac RAID 1 recovery software is usually more difficult than finding software for Windows.
 In fact, EaseUS can also help.
 RAID is composed of multiple disks.
 If the RAID structure is intact, you will be able to recover data from the virtual disk created on the RAID with EaseUS Mac data recovery software.